Hope Summers (character): Generation Hope

-Laurie breaks off from Kenji's protection, and she is able to get Idie out of the area of influence by flying straight up.
-Laurie and Idie then rush back down to the building, and are able to hook back into Kenji's protection before they are taken control of.
-Kenji then plugs into the Sixth Light's mother so Hope can talk to the child telepathically.
-Hope and each of the Lights try to talk to the child, but all are rejected one after the next.
-However, Teon is able to talk to the child, using simplistic language to convince it to embrace life.
+A Sixth Light is located in Germany.
+Hope, the Lights and Shadowcat, arrive to a cordoned off hospital.
+They find the Sixth Light, a baby with telepathic powers, still in the womb of its mother.
+The baby is terrified to leave the womb, and controls people into a zombie-like state to protect it, even expanding its range to those outside Hope and each of the Lights try to talk to the child telepathically, but all are rejected.
+Teon is able to talk to the child, using simplistic language to convince it to embrace life.
 The child is then born, and Hope's touch suppresses the child's X-Gene until its older.
 The celebration is cut short, however, as the group leaves the hospital; Shadowcat tells them that Teon's parents have sued for custody of their son.